BaconPhat/Containers/README.md

 Locally store family recipe's that were on hand-written cards (in case of fire or something).
 We also have been acumulating a ot of random fantastic recipe's online and unfortunatly several of them are being decomm'd so I want to store them locally.

 ## NextCloud
 Used heavily by my family as I don't want to pay for subscription fees with Cloud providers to store/share files.
+I have all our cell phones syncronizing pictures directly into my server that I backup regularly, as well as my extended family using it as their off-site backup solution again, free no subscription fees.

 ## Nginx Proxy
 Used for hosting various sites both internal and external, routing.